Alexandra Handal

-Alexandra Sophia Handal is a Palestinian artist, filmmaker and essayist with a transnational upbringing.
-Based in Europe since 2004, Handal continues to spend extended periods of time in Palestine.
+Alexandra Sophia Handal (born 1975) is a Palestinian artist, filmmaker and essayist.
+Handal has been Based in Europe since 2004, but spends extended periods of time in Palestine.
+After living for ten years in London, Handal moved for a time to Amsterdam, the Netherlands, before residing in Berlin, Germany with her family, where she has established her studio.

 Biography

-Handal's exilic life has taken her to diverse corners of the world.
-She was born into a Bethlehemite, Palestinian family in Port-au-Prince, Haiti in 1975 during the dictatorship of Jean-Claude Duvalier.
+Due to her family's displacement from Palestine, Handal has spent time in many countries.
+Her family is Bethlehemite from Palestine.
+She was born in Port-au-Prince, Haiti in 1975 during the dictatorship of Jean-Claude Duvalier.
 Her family eventually moved to the Santo Domingo, Dominican Republic, where Handal spent her teenage years.

-She went on to pursue art at Boston University, where she obtained a BFA in Painting and Minor in Art History in 1997, followed by an MA in Studio Art from New York University in 2001.
-In 2004, Handal was granted a UAL Research Studentship Award to undertake a practice/theory PhD at the University of the Arts London, graduating in 2011.
+She went on to pursue art at Boston University, where she obtained a BFA in painting and minor in art history in 1997; followed by an MA degree in studio art from New York University in 2001.
+In 2004, Handal was granted a UAL Research Studentship Award to undertake a practice/theory PhD at Chelsea College of Arts in London, graduating in 2011.
 During her postgraduate studies, she was member of the research centre: TrAIN (Transnational Art, Identity and Nation).
-After living ten years in London, Handal moved for a moment in Amsterdam, The Netherlands, before residing in Berlin, Germany with her family, where she has established her studio.